 Holman began his current work with the poetry of endangered languages while tracing the lineage of performance poetry to its root in orality and the world’s oral traditions—particularly those of West African griots—a quest captured in the 2010 LinkTV documentary film, “On the Road with Bob Holman.”
 While traveling from West Africa to Israel and the West Bank for “On the Road,” Holman became dedicated to protecting and preserving the world’s endangered languages.
 In 2010, he co-founded the Endangered Language Alliance, where he currently serves as co-director.

 West African oral traditions play an influential role in Holman’s recent poetic work.
 Holman explored the griot tradition of praise poetry in his artistic collaboration with photographer Chuck Close in their 2006 publication, A Couple Ways of Doing Something, where Holman’s praise poems serve as concrete analogues to Close’s daguerreotype portraits.
-Sing This One Back To Me, Holman’s 2013 collection from Coffee House Press, builds on Holman’s transcription of poems sung to him by his friend and mentor, West African griot Papa Susso.
-Holman’s forthcoming collection, Unspoken, to be published in 2015 by Coffee House Press, also contains a section of praise poems in the oral tradition.
+Sing This One Back To Me, Holman’s 2013 collection from Coffee House Press, builds on Holman’s transcription of poems sung to him by his friend, mentor, and collaborator, Gambian griot Papa Susso.
+Holman’s forthcoming collection, Unspoken, to be published in 2018 by The Operating System, also contains a section of praise poems in the oral tradition.